Heart and Blood Conditions

 - View our complete Heart Center Referral Information (PDF).

 Children with supraventricular tachycardia (SVT) may feel like their heart is racing or pounding.
 If their heart cannot pump enough blood and oxygen to their brain, they may feel lightheaded or dizzy.
 Rarely, children with SVT have no symptoms.

 Infants and very young children may not be able to communicate symptoms of SVT.
 But, in some cases, a caregiver might notice a racing heartbeat.

 Supraventricular Tachycardia Diagnosis

 To diagnose this condition, your doctor will examine your child, check their heartbeat and use a stethoscope to listen to their heart.
 The doctor will ask for details about any symptoms your child has, their health history and your family health history.

-To get more information about how your child’s heart looks and works, they may need other tests, like chest X-rays, exercise testing, or an echocardiogram.
-Our doctors also use electrophysiology studies to help detect the cause of a child’s arrhythmia and decide which treatment to use.
+To get more information about how your child’s heart looks and works, they may need other tests, like a chest X-ray, exercise testing or an echocardiogram.
+A rhythm specialist (pediatric electrophysiologist), may also use electrophysiology studies to help detect the cause of a child’s abnormal rhythm (arrhythmia) and decide which treatment to use.

 Contact the Heart Center at 206-987-2015 for a cardiac referral, a second opinion or more information.